iamyounix/msimagb460_tomahawk/README.md

 pmset -g log | grep -e "Sleep.*due to" -e "Wake.*due to"
 ```

-  * And generally you'll get results like these:
+  * And generally you'll get output like these:

 	* Wake [CDNVA] due to GLAN: Using AC
 		* Generally caused by WakeOnLAN enabled, try to disable this option first in the BIOS